Abbiirr/loan-workflow-ui/README.md

 ## Project Structure

 The project is organized into features for better modularity and maintainability.
-See [ARCHITECTURE.md](ARCHITECTURE.md) for details on the current feature-based structure, [PROPOSED_STRUCTURE.md](PROPOSED_STRUCTURE.md) for the original proposal, and [MIGRATION_CHECKLIST.md](MIGRATION_CHECKLIST.md) for the remaining items to complete the migration.
+See [ARCHITECTURE.md](ARCHITECTURE.md) for details on the current feature-based structure.

 ## Contributing